Call Us

 Tinnitus and hearing loss are often connected.
 Many people who experience tinnitus also have some degree of hearing loss, even if they haven’t noticed it yet.
 When the brain receives fewer sound signals due to hearing loss, it may “fill in the gaps” by creating phantom sounds, which we perceive as ringing, buzzing, or humming.
 Not everyone with tinnitus has hearing loss, but the two conditions frequently occur together.
 A professional hearing evaluation can determine whether hearing loss is present and provide clear recommendations for the next steps in managing your hearing health.

-Tinnitus can be associated with a variety of factors.
+Tinnitus can be linked to a variety of factors.
 Common causes include:

 For clients with hearing loss, hearing aids with tinnitus relief features may be recommended.
-These devices can help the brain refocus on everyday sounds, making tinnitus less noticeable and improving overall comfort and quality of life.
+These devices amplify everyday sounds and include masking or sound therapy options, helping the brain refocus and making tinnitus less noticeable.
+This can improve both comfort and overall quality of life.

 Learn more about our tinnitus relief hearing aids.

-Tinnitus itself is not a disease, but it can interfere with focus, sleep, and emotional well-being, often making daily life more challenging.
+Tinnitus is not a disease, but it can interfere with focus, sleep, and emotional well-being, often making daily life more difficult.
 While there is no single cure, effective relief is possible.
-For many people, tinnitus is also one of the earliest signs of hearing changes.
+In many cases, tinnitus is also one of the earliest signs of hearing changes.

-At Central Hearing, we recommend that clients who experience unilateral tinnitus be referred to a physician or an Ear, Nose, and Throat specialist (ENT) to rule out other potential causes.
-For those with hearing loss, hearing aids with tinnitus relief features can be an effective solution, helping the brain refocus on everyday sounds, reducing awareness of tinnitus, making tinnitus less noticeable and improving overall comfort and quality of life.
+At Central Hearing, we recommend that clients with unilateral tinnitus be referred to a physician or Ear, Nose, and Throat (ENT) specialist to rule out other potential causes.
+For those with hearing loss, hearing aids can be highly effective.
+By helping the brain refocus on everyday sounds, they reduce awareness of tinnitus, making it less noticeable and improving overall comfort and quality of life.

 Learn more about our tinnitus relief hearing aids.